pminina01/readthedocs/AutoFlushWrapper-target.md

 Causes a flush on a wrapped target if LogEvent satisfies provided condition.
-If condition isn't set, a flush will occur after each write.
+If condition isn't set, a flush will occur after each successful write.

 Supported in .NET, Silverlight, Compact Framework and Mono.
 ## Configuration Syntax